simiii13/bsd24_bauernhofer_simone/exercise3.md

 Since the Git commands do not work properly in my terminal, I sometimes have problems with push & pull.
 Because of this, I also work with Github itself.

 ### Afterwards ...
 I created a package in Maven for the required Java class ‘Calculator’.
-Then it became apparent that a new folder called ... was created.
+Then it became apparent that a new folder called 'target' was created.
 I took a screenshot of this and saved the image in the desired folder.

 Then I edited the pom.xml file & started my demo example.
 Then I added the desired plugin & did another run of my example where my name was visible afterwards.